Amazon Lures Microsoft Customers with SQL Server RDS

 Summary

-SQL Azure have an edge though on some features and on the price as well while Amazon RDS excels over Azure on some features like point-in-time recovery and maximum size of database.
+By adding SQL Server, its RDS, and .NET to AWS, Amazon is providing an alternative to the SQL Server and .NET user base other than SQL Azure.
+However, SQL Azure has an edge on some features and on the price, while Amazon RDS excels over Azure on some features like point-in-time recovery and maximum size of database.

-We shall see more competition in this areas that should lead to better offerings on the price and features set
+We shall see more competition in this area, which should lead to better offerings on the price and features set.